Do you suffer from fear of public speaking? Here are 10 causes of speech anxiety and powerful tips about how to speak with confidence!

 To be fair: heights, insects, and deep water also rank above death in the survey that's still cited above any other.
 It's from The Book of Lists, which in 1977 reproduced a 1973 survey by Bruskin Associates.* Here's the full ranking of the "14 worst human fears": 1.
 Speaking before a group 2.
 Heights 3.
 Insects and Bugs 4.
 Financial Problems 5.
 Deep Water.
 6. Sickness 7.
 Death 8.
 Flying 9.Loneliness 10.
 Dogs 11.
 Driving in a Car 12.
 Darkness 13.
 Elevators.
 14. Escalators.

 So if you fear speaking in public more than riding an escalator, you're certainly not alone.
-Even when you consider that public speaking is only mentioned more often than death, speech jitters is high on the hit list of things people would rather not do.
+Speech jitters still ranks high the world over on lists of things people would rather not do.
 But what specifically causes this type of social anxiety?

-The Top 10 Reasons Speakers Struggle with Stage Fright
+The Top 10 Reasons You Have Stage Fright

 - Concern that others are judging you.
 The tough-love message here is that people really don't care about you.
-They're in the audience to get something out of your lecture, presentation, speech, or talk.
-They sincerely would like to take home something positive.
-You can also console yourself with the knowledge that watching a speaker fail is embarrassing for everyone.
-That means that audiences are actually pulling for you!
+They're in the audience to get something out of your lecture, presentation, or speech.
+They want their time to be well spent.
+Watching a speaker fail is embarrassing for everyone.
+So the audience is actually pulling for you!

 - Past failures.
 Public speaking anxiety is often learned behavior.
-That is, you failed at some point in a speaking situation, and the seed was planted.
-Surely, it's going to happen all over again every time you present!
-But if you know your stuff and you're prepared, there's no reason something that happened once must occur again.
-Not, that is, unless you tell yourself it will and subconsciously get ready for it.
+That is, at some point in the past you failed, and the seed of self-doubt was planted.
+But if you know your stuff and are prepared this time, there's no reason for things to go south like they did in the long ago.
+Not unless you insist that will happen, and believe it.
 Plan to succeed instead.

 - Poor or insufficient preparation.
 See #4 above.
-If you haven't done your homework (and analyzed your audience), there's no reason you should succeed.
-If that's the case, you have no one to blame but yourself.
+If you haven't done your homework (including knowing your audience), there's no reason you should succeed.
+Blame nobody but yourself.
 Nothing undermines public speaking confidence like being unprepared.
-But conversely, nothing gives you more confidence than being ready.
+But nothing gives you as much confidence as being ready.
+Your choice.

 - Narcissism.
-This is the toughest love message of all concerning stage fright.
-It's one I never give my clients until we're well into the process of coaching to overcome their fear.
-Some years ago, I realized that allowing yourself to be in the grip of extreme public speaking anxiety is a narcissistic endeavor.
-How can you influence an audience if you're totally wrapped up in your own responses?
+This is the toughest love message I give to clients with stage fright.
+Indulging in extreme self-consciousness while speaking is narcissistic.
+How can you influence others if you're totally wrapped up in yourself?
 You can't.
-So turn that spotlight around and "illuminate" your listeners.
+So turn that bright spotlight around and "illuminate" your listeners.
 You don't matter.
 They do.

-- Discomfort with your own body and movement.
-Why is it that so many of us are perfectly at ease physically with friends, but self-conscious and awkward in front of an audience?
+- Discomfort with your own body.
+Why is it that we're all at ease physically with friends, but self-conscious and awkward in front of an audience?
 If that's you, read the tip above about having a conversation with listeners.
 That should help you relax into your body.
 Also, pay attention to how you stand, sit, gesture, and move when you're in a comfortable environment.
 Then recreate that natural movement with larger audiences.
 Here are 5 secrets of powerful body language for effective public speaking.

 - Poor breathing habits.
-Unless you've been trained as an actor or singer, the chances are you're unaware of how to breathe for speech.
-Public speaking requires a larger reservoir of air than "vegetative breathing."
-Equally important, your exhalation needs to be controlled so you can sustain vocalized sound to the ends of phrases.
-Diaphragmatic breathing is the key.
-It's also an important way to calm your galloping heart.
-Here's a great video.
+Unless you've been trained as an actor or singer, you're probably unaware of how to breathe for speech.
+Public speaking requires more air than "vegetative breathing."
+Also, you need to control your exhalation to sustain sound through the end of your idea.
+Diaphragmatic breathing is the way to do all of this.
+It's also great for calming your galloping heart.
+Here's a great video showing this in action.

-- Comparing ourselves to others.
-Don't you dare!
+- Comparing yourself to others.
+Don't do it!
 Your job is never to be an "excellent" speaker.
 It's to be interesting when you discuss your topic or passion.
 That's it.
-The really good news is that no one in the entire universe can do that as well as you, because you're the person here to tell us about it.
-Truly, you're the one the audience came to hear.
+The really good news is that no one in the entire universe can do that as well as you, because you're the person to tell us about it.
+Truly, you're the one we came to hear.